Argentina: National Reorganization Process

 The "Dirty War" (Guerra Sucia) was part of Operation Condor, which included the participation of other right-wing dictatorships in the Southern Cone.
 The Dirty War involved state terrorism in Argentina and elsewhere in the Southern Cone against political dissidents, with military and security forces employing urban and rural violence against left-wing guerrillas, political dissidents, and anyone believed to be associated with socialism or somehow contrary to the neoliberal economic policies of the regime.
 Victims of the violence in Argentina alone included an estimated 15,000 to 30,000 left-wing activists and militants, including trade unionists, students, journalists, Marxists, Peronist guerrillas, and alleged sympathisers.
 Most of the victims were casualties of state terrorism.
 The opposing guerrillas' victims numbered nearly 500–540 military and police officials and up to 230 civilians.
 Argentina received technical support and military aid from the United States government during the Johnson, Nixon, Ford, Carter, and Reagan administrations.

 The exact chronology of the repression is still debated, yet the roots of the long political war may have started in 1969 when trade unionists were targeted for assassination by Peronist and Marxist paramilitaries.
 Individual cases of state-sponsored terrorism against Peronism and the left can be traced back even further to the Bombing of Plaza de Mayo in 1955.
 The Trelew massacre of 1972, the actions of the Argentine Anticommunist Alliance commencing in 1973, and Isabel Perón's "annihilation decrees" against left-wing guerrillas during Operativo Independencia (Operation Independence) in 1975, are also possible events signaling the beginning of the Dirty War.
 (Note: Citations discussing this include:)

 Onganía shut down Congress, banned all political parties, and dismantled student and worker unions.
 In 1969, popular discontent led to two massive protests: the Cordobazo and the Rosariazo.
 The terrorist guerrilla organisation Montoneros kidnapped and executed Aramburu.
-The newly chosen head of government, Alejandro Agustín Lanusse, seeking to ease the growing political pressure, allowed Héctor José Cámpora to become the Peronist candidate instead of Perón.
-Cámpora won the March 1973 election, issued pardons for condemned guerrilla members, and then secured Perón's return from his exile in Spain.
+Following several years of military rule, Alejandro Agustín Lanusse was appointed president by the military junta in 1971.
+Under increasing political pressure for the return of democracy, Lanusse called for elections in 1973.
+Perón was banned from running, but the Peronist party was allowed to participate.
+Perón's surrogate candidate, Hector Cámpora, a left-wing Peronist, won the March 1973 election and took office on 25 May 1973.
+He issued pardons for condemned guerrilla members, and then secured Perón's return from his exile in Spain.